Augustus Kargbo: Early career

-As a boy Augustus Kargbo was scouted by his agent Numukeh Tunkara in Freetown, Sierra Leone at age of 13 years.
+As a boy Augustus Kargbo was scouted by his agent Numukeh Tunkara in Freetown, Sierra Leone aged 13 years.
 Believing in his quality he then persuaded the family to allow him to take the boy to Guinea where he could have a better training and development opportunity.

 Club career

 He started his professional career in Italian fourth-tier Serie D club Campobasso.

 In the summer of 2018, he joined Serie B club Crotone and was loaned back to Serie D, to Rocella.
 He returned from loan in January 2019.

 He made his Serie B debut for Crotone on 19 January 2019 in a game against Cittadella, as a 68th-minute substitute for Marco Firenze.

 On 2 September 2019, he joined Reggiana on loan.
 On 22 July he scored an important goal for the promotion of the club in Serie B in the final against Bari.

 He made his Serie A debut for Crotone on 20 September 2020 in a 1–4 away loss against Genoa.
 On 29 September 2020 he returned to Reggiana on a new loan.

+On 26 August 2023, Kargbo signed a three-year contract with Cesena.

+On 31 January 2025, Kargbo signed for EFL Championship club Blackburn Rovers on a two-and-a-half year deal for an undisclosed fee.